 The Laurens County Chapter was active in the Piedmont Summer Songfests including hosting the event on August 17, 1969.
-The chorus competed in the 1969 District Chorus Contest in Spartanburg, SC.
-The chorus also performed at a concert in Brevard, NC on July 28 1974 with the Transylvania Music Camp Symphony Orchestra.
-Other barbershop choruses performing in the concert were Asheville, NC and Rutherford County, SC.
+The chorus competed in the 1969 Dixie District Chorus Contest in Spartanburg, SC.
+The chorus also performed at a concert in Brevard, NC on July 28, 1974 with the Transylvania Music Camp Symphony Orchestra.
+Other barbershop choruses performing in the concert were from Asheville, NC and Rutherford County, NC (chartered in 1969).

-The Laurens County chapter continued to be active until 1975.
+The Laurens County Chapter continued to be active until 1975.
+No additional information for the 1970s has been found.